SpaceEEC/crux/README.md

 ## Crux Cache

 Provides caches to add, fetch, update, and remove `Crux.Structs`.
 Also provides a behaviour to implement custom caches which may override the default ones.
-(For example instead of ets)
+(For example using redis instead of ets)

 Links:
  - [Hex](https://hex.pm/packages/crux_cache)